·

 Shao Zi took a pair of joss sticks that were used to worship Guan Gong2 and ran to Yun Chang’s room, lighting them near the vase.
 Gently, she fanned the faint scent of the fumes into the vase.
 Not long after, Yun Chang woke up and floated out from the vase.
 Her voice was soft and weak, her lips devoid of color: “Many thanks to the maiden.”

 Shao Zi brushed the fumes, letting it linger around the bed in order lure her over.
-After Yun Chang laid down, Shao Zi said: “The Daoist priest went stay at the tavern across the street.
+After Yun Chang laid down, Shao Zi said: “The Daoist priest went to stay at the tavern across the street.
 It’s probably because he wants to recover his strength and then come and capture you.”
 Her eyebrows wrinkled.
 “What is it that you owe this priest?”

 Yun Chang shook her head: “I don’t owe him anything.
 Before he lost part of his soul, I had never met him.”